hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 * `enable_free_tier` - (Optional) Enable Free Tier pricing option for this Cosmos DB account.
 Defaults to `false`.
 Changing this forces a new resource to be created.

-* `enable_analytical_storage` - (Optional) Enable Analytical Storage option for this Cosmos DB account.
+* `analytical_storage_enabled` - (Optional) Enable Analytical Storage option for this Cosmos DB account.
 Defaults to `false`.
 Changing this forces a new resource to be created.

 * `enable_automatic_failover` - (Optional) Enable automatic fail over for this Cosmos DB account.